bruce-hill/bb/README.md

 ## Customizing bb

-`bb` runs a script at startup (by default [bbstartup.sh](bbstartup.sh), installed to `/etc/xdg/bb/bbstartup.sh`) that sets up `bb`'s key bindings and a few other minor things.
-You can override this with your own custom startup script by creating a file at `~/.config/bb/bbstartup.sh`.
-The default startup script loads key bindings from (in order) `/etc/xdg/bb/bindings.bb` and `~/.config/bb/bindings.bb` (or if neither exists, from the local directory).

-`bb` comes with a bunch of pre-defined bindings for basic actions in [bindings.bb](bindings.bb) (installed to `/etc/xdg/bb/bindings.bb`).
-It's very easy to add new bindings for whatever custom scripts you want to run, just create a file called `~/.config/bb/bindings.bb` and put your bindings there.
+When `bb` launches, it first updates `bb`'s `$PATH` environment variable to include, in order, `~/.config/bb` and `/etc/xdg/bb`.
+Then, `bb` will run the command `bbstartup` (the default implementation is found at [scripts/bbstartup](scripts/bbstartup), along with other default `bb` commands).
+`bbstartup` will call `bbbindkeys` and may also set up configuration options like which columns to display and what sort order to use.
+All of these behaviors can be customized by creating custom local versions of these files in `~/.config/bb/`.
+The default versions can be found in `/etc/xdg/bb/`.

-You can also create bindings at runtime by hitting `Ctrl-b`, pressing the key you want to bind, and then entering in a script to run (in case you want to set up an easy way to repeat some custom workflow).
+You can also create temporary bindings at runtime by hitting `Ctrl-b`, pressing the key you want to bind, and then entering in a script to run (in case you want to set up an easy way to repeat some custom workflow).

 ### API